 TTI Review and VR3408

 Once a potential vehicle has been identified, the ATS must request a review of the vendor's vehicle modification proposal using the TTI-TWC website.
 The ATS first ensures the make, model, year, and mileage of the vehicle that the customer plans to purchase are in the completed VR3408 and are permitted by policy.
 The ATS also checks the quote against the TWC Accepted Products/Pricing List to ensure that all products are on the list and priced appropriately.
 Any pricing or product discrepancies that the ATS is not able to resolve are referred to the PSART for further guidance.
+VM reviews under $1,500 are at no cost.

 TTI reviews verify whether the: